Nameless Rumia's Wiki

 • “Video Games” (/v/) + “International” (/int/) → “International Vidya” (/vint/).

-• 2019: 4chan temporarily implements a “Like” system, similar to Futaba Channel's “そうだね” system.
+• 2019 - 4chan temporarily adds a 'Like' system, noticeably similar to Futaba Channel's 'そうだね' system.

-• 2020: In light of the Coronavirus pandemic, posts were given a glow to symbolize infection.
+• 2020 - In light of the pandemic, posts were given a glow to symbolize infection.

-• 2022: 108 emotes were added to quick reply.
-58 were emojis, 108 were Discord/Twitch-like emotes.
-However, you had to discover them, then get points to roll or unlock and actually use them.
+• 2022 - 166 emotes were added to quick reply.
+58 emojis, 108 emotes.
+The emotes could only be used if you 'discover' them, then get enough points to roll and/or unlock them, like a gacha game.

-• 2024: “Yotsuba Stock Exchange” - A stock exchange parody, poking fun at Reddit going public, which offered 18 stocks whose ticker updates every 5 minutes.
-Users could enter the ticker into the “Options” field, if they held at least 10 shares of said stock, and get a portfolio rank (up to $5M).
+• 2024 - A stock exchange parody, the “Yotsuba Stock Exchange”, which offered 18 stocks whose ticker updates every 5 minutes.
+Users could enter the ticker into the “Options” field, if they held at least 10 shares of said stock, and get a portfolio rank up to $5M ($5,000,000).
+The entire stock exchange would then crash.
+It's presumed that the game pokes fun at the news of Reddit going public.

 Notes

-• 4chan has consistently supported net neutrality.74)75) Its users, however, have changed.
+• 4chan has consistently supported net neutrality.73)74) Its users, however, have changed.

 1. >>>/q/176519 - 2012-09-12 22:03 to 2012-09-13 02:39.